 Laura Lauda – Website Development

 Laura is a technology expert who specializes in the Microsoft stack.
-Starting her development career in the late 90’s, Laura has created software programs ranging from corporate websites and web applications, to e-commerce applications, to marketing applications, and created multi-touch technology when it was in its infancy.
+Starting her technical career in the late 90’s, Laura has developed software programs ranging from corporate websites and web applications, to e-commerce applications and marketing applications, and worked in multi-touch technology when it was in its infancy.
 Working for companies such as Crispin, Porter and Bogusky, Laura honed her skills in technical direction and leading development teams on multi-million dollar advertising projects for their client Microsoft.
 She then moved into technical direction for two local Boulder companies and most recently Laura has started her own consulting company, Aeonian Consulting, where she architects and develops code for clients, offers solutions architecture, and technical executive expertise.
-In her free time, she enjoys writing sci-fi and fantasy novels, reading, hiking, mountain biking, road trips, and playing her bass guitar.
+In her free time, she enjoys writing sci-fi and fantasy novels, reading, hiking, road trips and traveling, and playing her bass guitar.